1.15 Provisions including Asset Retirement Obligation (ARO) and Contingent Liabilities and Contingent Assets

 (ii) No statement, fact, information (whether current or historical) or opinion contained herein should be construed as a representation or warranty, express or implied, of the RP including, his authorized representatives and advisors;

 (iv) In terms of the provisions of the Code, the RP is required to undertake a review to determine avoidance transactions.
-Such review has been completed and the RP has filed the necessary applications with the adjudicating authority, which are currently sub-judice.
+Such review has been completed and the RP has filed the necessary applications with the adjudicating authority.
+Certain applications have been dismissed and pending applications remain subject to the directions of the adjudicating authority.

 As per our report of even date For Reliance Communications Limited